William Godwin

 William Godwin (3 March 1756 – 7 April 1836) was an English journalist, political philosopher and novelist.
 He is considered one of the first exponents of utilitarianism and the first modern proponent of anarchism.
 Godwin is most famous for two books that he published within the space of a year: An Enquiry Concerning Political Justice, an attack on political institutions, and Things as They Are; or, The Adventures of Caleb Williams, an early mystery novel that criticizes aristocratic privilege.
 Based on the success of both works, Godwin featured prominently in the radical circles of London in the 1790s.
 He wrote prolifically in the genres of novels, history and demography throughout his life.

 In the conservative reaction to British radicalism, Godwin was attacked, in part because of his marriage to the feminist writer Mary Wollstonecraft in 1797 and his candid biography of her after her death from childbirth.
 Their daughter, later known as Mary Shelley, would go on to write Frankenstein and marry the poet Percy Bysshe Shelley.
 With his second wife, Mary Jane Clairmont, Godwin established The Juvenile Library, which allowed the family to write their own works for children (sometimes under noms de plume) as well as translate and publish many other books, some of enduring significance.
 Godwin has had considerable influence on British literature and literary culture.

+Anarchist theoretician Peter Kropotkin would later claim Godwin to be a forerunner of anarchist communism.